 Is this for the end of a long hard day to alleviate those aches and pains?

-Maybe more for family time, social events, or will this be a place to relax, unwind to soak away stress and tension?
+Is this for family time and social events, or will this be a place to relax and unwind to relieve stress and tension?

 These questions give me an idea of the types of features a customer may be interested in.

-In the next few chapters, I will be talking about 110v or 220v, jets, frame construction, pumps, insulation, warrant
+In the following chapters, I will discuss 110v or 220v, jets, frame construction, pumps, insulation, and warranty.